key4hep/k4SimDelphes/doc/output_config.md

 All Delphes classes that are not listed here are currently not converted.

 ## EventHeader Collection
 The `EventHeader` collection is used to store information from the Delphes `Event` classes.
-It contains one element for the `eventNumber` and one for the `weight`.
+It always contains one element pre event with member variables `eventNumber` and `weight`.
 This is currently only implemented for the `DelphesPythia8Reader`.

 ## Isolation variable